janko-petkovic/plague-simulator/README.txt

 #############################################

-Deterministic toy model for disease spreading simulation.
+Deterministic toy model for disease spread simulation.
 Only valid as a first order approximation in the limit S -> infty; more refinements as well as a stochastic prediction algorithm will be implemented in the future (hopefully).